Updated: Jul 3

 The pay ratio is also a misleading statistic because CEOs and workers operate in very different markets, so there is no reason for their pay to be linked — just as a solo singer’s pay bears no relation to a bassist’s pay.
 This consideration explains why CEO pay has risen much more than worker pay.
 The size of organizations has gotten bigger due to the global marketplace.
 Gabaix and Landier show that the six-fold increase in CEO pay since 1980 can be explained by the six-fold increase in firm size.
 The same argument does not apply to average workers.
 A CEO’s actions are scalable.
 For example, if the CEO improves corporate culture, it can be rolled out firm-wide, and thus has a larger effect in a larger firm.
 In contrast, most employees’ actions are less scalable, only affecting a particular a few machines, a team, a department.

-In conclusion, I am of the opinion that the CEO’s pay should not be reduced instead all the other workers’ pay should be increased.
+In conclusion, I am of the opinion that the CEO’s pay should not be reduced instead all the other workers’ pay should be increased in the support of the economic interests of employees.
 This will be a morale booster which will motivate the staff to increase their productivity.
 Employees really do care about this issue, and a smaller gap makes for greater solidarity, and as a result better performance, throughout the workplace.
 In closing the gap the distribution will seem fair to all observers and organizations that will implement this will be deemed more ethically inclined in comparison to others that do not adopt this solution.